VariantSync/Vatras/README.md

 Hence, when trying the tutorials you can directly check your definitions to be type-correct with Agda in a suitable editor (e.g., Emacs of VS Code) and you can navigate the framework.
 The tutorials might also serve as copy-and-paste-templates for new definitions.

-- [The New Language Tutorial](src/Tutorial/A_NewLanguage.lagda.md) explains how to define a new variability language, including syntax, semantics, and configuration.
+1. [The New Language Tutorial](src/Tutorial/A_NewLanguage.lagda.md) explains how to define a new variability language, including syntax, semantics, and configuration.
-- [The Translation Tutorial](src/Tutorial/B_Translation.lagda.md) explains how to compile/translate your language to another existing language and proving correctness.
+2. [The Translation Tutorial](src/Tutorial/B_Translation.lagda.md) explains how to compile/translate your language to another existing language and proving correctness.
+3. [The Proofs Tutorial](src/Tutorial/C_Proofs.lagda.md) explains how to proof completeness, soundness, and expressiveness, and how you can use your compiler to do so.

+We recommend following the tutorials in order.

 ### Documentation